 - Modify the Avastar Meshes into something totally different.

-- Joint the character parts to have one single mesh body
+- Join the character parts to have one single mesh body

-If you do not know what you are doing here, You have a good chance to break Avastar and create wild results:
+If you do not prepare (freeze) the Avastar meshes, then you have a good chance to break Avastar and create wild results as shown below:

 The technical reason for this behavior